 Your Apple ID currently has two-step verification turned on, but two-factor authentication is required.

 Essentially, this means that you will need to own an Apple device before you can submit a Facebook Instant Game for review.
-Then, after you buy that device and enable two-factor authentication, you will be forced to pay 99 USD per year for the Apple Developer Program.
+Then, after you buy that device and enable two-factor authentication, you have to pay 99 USD per year for the Apple Developer Program.

 Seems pretty exploitative from Apple.